KatherineWinter/kw_website/public/articles/team_development/sprint_support_engineer.md

 The Support engineer should stay on top of the following things, in rough priority order.

+Attend the standup meeting for their "epic theme" to unblock.
+Don’t attend sprint planning.
+Sprint plan is with QA.

+Post your daily status.
+This might include progress on the [support queue](support_queue), or if another 🔥 spread quickly, whatever the status there is.

 ## Priorities
 ### Update support information
 Update the slack support channel with your name and the dates you are the support engineer.